 - Persons who are announced candidates for national or state elective offices

 - Current Regents and all current USG employees

-An Honorary Degrees Committee appointed by the President is charged with the responsibility of soliciting and screening nominees for an honorary degree.
-The Committee is composed of seven members holding three year terms.
-Appointments to the Committee are from among the faculty and are made following the campus-wide solicitation of recommendations.
+An Honorary Degrees Committee appointed by the President is charged with the responsibility of screening nominees for an honorary degree.
+The Committee is composed of seven members holding three-year terms.

 Early in the academic year the Committee will solicit through the offices of the vice presidents, deans, and University Council Executive Committee nominations for an honorary degree.
 Nominations must be supported by individuals who are knowledgeable in the nominee's field of accomplishment and who therefore are in a position to make an evaluation.
 Each nomination must be accompanied by three or more letters of nomination and a biographical sketch of the individual.
 The Committee may seek additional information.

 The Honorary Degrees Committee will screen nominees and recommend, with supporting rationale, up to five finalists to the President.
-The President, based on the supporting rationale and any additional consultation, will select the one or two persons to receive an honorary degree and make his recommendation to the Chancellor for consideration by the Board of Regents.
+The President, based on the supporting rationale and any additional consultation, will consider the recommendations for this rare and distinct honor, and—if any honorary degree is deemed warranted—will make a recommendation to the Chancellor for consideration by the Board of Regents.